Bail Lawyers Sydney

 Police Bail

-If refused police bail, it is required you be taken you to appear before the nearest court as soon as possible, where you can make a bail application at that time.
-This normally happens the same or next day.
+If you are refused police bail, you are required to appear before the nearest court as soon as possible, where you can make a bail application at that time.
+This normally happens the same day or the next day.

 Supreme Court Bail Applications

-If you are refused bail in the Local Court or District Court, you can appeal to the Supreme Court to grant you bail.
+If you are refused bail in the local court or district court, you can appeal to the Supreme Court to get bail granted.
 This is a completely new bail application that is made.
-An application for bail can only be made after a local court application for bail is refused.
+Supreme Court bail applications can take up to 8 weeks to process, so they should be lodged immediately after a person is refused bail in the Local or District Court.

-There are two main types of bail application.
-The first is the unacceptable risk test.
-The second is the show cause and unacceptable risk test.
+There are two main types of bail applications: the unacceptable risk test and the show cause and unacceptable risk test.

 Which of the two tests applies to bail is determined by the charge itself or factors subjective to you, such as whether you are on bail or parole for another offence.